brucemack/brucemack.github.io/ampersand/index.md

 for a simple VOIP/ROIP application.
 It seems like you need to have full controller capability to be taken seriously.
 Certainly the AllStar people are building _way_ more complex nodes than I ever encountered while working on EchoLink.
 It's quite cool.

+It also turns out that some of the features that are usually associated with fancy "professional grade" repeater systems are useful on the low-end as well.
+For example, SA818 radio modules seem to cut off the first part of transmissions after a long period of silence.
+An audio delay line in the transmit path can help to improve this experience.

 It would be nice to separate the discussion of timers, repeater ID, CTCSS, delays, duplex, etc. into separate sections, but it turns out that these things are all very intertwined.
 I'll work on trying to organize this clearly, but that may be difficult